Trevor Lawrence Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 Season Stats

-- He's added 136 rushing yards on 32 carries and two rushing touchdowns, averaging 17.0 yards per game.
+- He also has 136 rushing yards on 32 carries with two touchdowns, averaging 17.0 yards per game.

-- The Jaguars have thrown the football in 61.4% of their plays from scrimmage this year while running the ball 38.6% of the time.
-This offensive attack ranks 31st in the NFL in points scored.
+- The Jaguars, who rank 31st in the NFL in points scored, have dropped back to pass 61.4% of the time while opting for the ground attack 38.6% of the time.

-- Lawrence has thrown 26 passes in the red zone this season, 47.3% of his team's red zone plays.
+- Lawrence has attempted 26 of his 296 passes in the red zone, accounting for 47.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Colts.